kunkun111/kunkun111.github.io/_pages/about.md

 Recent News:
 ======

-* 2025--We have a special session "Advances in Spatio-temporal Data Mining: Methods and Applications" on the ISKE2025 conference.
+* 2025--We have a special session "Advances in Spatio-temporal Data Mining: Methods and Applications" in the ISKE 2025 conference.

 * 2025--We have a paper accepted by Computers & Industrial Engineering.

-* 2024--We have a special session "Autonomous Learning in Uncertain Decision Situations" in FLINS-ISKE2024, and two papers have been accepted.
+* 2024--We have a special session "Autonomous Learning in Uncertain Decision Situations" in FLINS-ISKE 2024, and two papers have been accepted.

 * 2024--We have a paper accepted by TCYB.